robrwo/perl-Data-Enum/README.md

 Calling the constructor with an invalid value will throw an exception.

-Each instance will have an `is_` method for each value.
+Each instance will have a predicate `is_` method for each value.

 Each instance stringifies to its value.